petenorth/angular-5-example/README.md

 ### Create binary build configuration

-We now need a binary build configuration to build the Nginx based image container that will serve the angular application
+We now need a s2i build configuration to build the Nginx based image container that will serve the angular application

-    oc new-build .
+    oc new-build . --docker-image=registry.access.redhat.com/rhscl/nginx-112-rhel7 --name=angular-5-example-rhel

 NOTE the first build will fail because it is a binary build and binary input hasn't been provided.